Ducts & Attics

 Attic insulation is needed to help your home be more energy efficient as well as healthier and cleaner in terms of indoor air quality.
 Batted fiberglass insulation is what was popularly used years ago, and may not address your home’s heating and cooling needs adequately.
 Proper insulation can reduce air conditioning electrical usage by 20-30%.

-Radiant barrier saves you financially while improving your comfort.
 In Florida, computer studies conducted in the development of the Florida Model Energy Code indicate that a typical attic radiant barrier installed in a Florida home will offer a six to seven year simple payback and a 15 percent to 19 percent return on investment.
-Call Art Plumbing, AC & Electric today and let one of our Home Comfort Consultants show you how your home can become more energy efficient.
+Call Art Plumbing, Air Conditioning & Electric today and let one of our Home Comfort Consultants show you how your home can become more energy efficient.

 Thermal Bypass Inspections